FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/compute_interface_attach_v2.md

   This option and `port_id` are mutually exclusive.

 * `fixed_ip` - (Optional) An IP address to assosciate with the port.
   This option cannot be used with port_id.
-You must specifiy a network_id.
+You must specify a network_id.
   The IP address must lie in a range on the supplied network.

 ## Attributes Reference